CrypticT1tan/wordle-on-cmd/README.md

 ```

 Open up the dist file to find an executable file with your desired name, and open it.

+To deactivate the virtual environment, just type "deactivate" into the console/terminal.

 ## USAGE 🔧
 The rules work exactly the same as the Wordle game on The New York Times website.